 Tell us what you think

-During the public exhibition of the development application and EIS (min 28 days, estimated first quarter 2021), members of the community and stakeholder groups can make a formal submission for or against the project.
+During the public exhibition of the development application and EIS (min 28 days, estimated Q4 2021), members of the community and stakeholder groups can make a formal submission for or against the project.
 We’ll provide information about how to make a submission closer to the date.
 We’ll also arrange public information sessions (COVID-19 safe) at an appropriate time.

 Outside of the public exhibition, you are welcome to ask questions about the project at any time.
 You can do this in the following ways: